-- Ability to only allow those clients to clock in that are actually scheduled to work.
+- Ability to only allow employees to clock in that are actually scheduled to work.

 - Ability to specify a grace period within which an employee should be allowed to clock in before the start of a scheduled shift.

-- An API key for a test/sandbox 7shifts account.
+- An API Key or OAuth client and company grant for a test/sandbox 7shifts account

 - You may only make 10 requests per second per access token across all API endpoints.

 - You must make these requests in real-time at the time a user tries to clock-in.